openconnectivity/IOTivity-setup/Readme.md

 ## edit_code.sh
 This scripts edits the code with nano.
-The file being edited is the file in iotivity tree. so please make sure when generating a new version, that a changed file is saved under a different name.
+The file being edited is the file in IoTivity classic tree. so please make sure when generating a new version, that a changed file is saved under a different name.

 ## build.sh
-This script builds the examples/OCFDeviceBuilder by means of scons. e.g. run in the iotivity folder the ```scons examples/OCFDeviceBuilder``` command
+This script builds the examples/OCFDeviceBuilder by means of scons. e.g. run in the IoTivity classic folder the ```scons examples/OCFDeviceBuilder``` command

 ## run.sh
 This script executes the executable in the folder where the executable resides in.